 II.
 Quantitative Measurement – The rate of a student’s progress toward a degree.
 Students must complete a minimum of two-thirds (.067) of the blocks for which they are enrolled and be making progress to complete their degree within the 6-year rule.

 Satisfactory Academic Progress is measured once per year at the end of the second semester.
 To be considered satisfactory, students must successfully complete or remediate all of the academic work toward their medical degree during a period of consecutive and required blocks and semesters.

 Students may not receive financial aid for more than 150% of the published program length (maximum time to complete program is 6 years).

 Please note that both the qualitative and quantitative measurements indicate the passing grade(s) as well as the number of completed blocks needed to meet satisfactory academic progress requirements for financial aid and do not reflect the medical school’s recommended requirements.

 Implementation of the Satisfactory Academic Progress Policy

-If an appeal is granted, the student will be placed on financial aid probation for one semester and an academic plan will be prescribed for the student to follow.
-The student’s academic progress will be reviewed at the end of the probationary semester and they must have met the conditions of the academic plan to receive financial aid.
+If an appeal is granted, the student will be placed on financial aid probation for one semester or year and an academic plan will be prescribed for the student to follow.
+The student’s academic progress will be reviewed at the end of the probationary term and they must have met the conditions of the academic plan to receive financial aid.
 A student who fails to meet these conditions will lose eligibility for financial aid.
 Additional appeals will not be considered.